ss-github-code/capstone_recsys/report/report.md

 - Lian, J., Zhou, X., Zhang, F., Chen, Z., Xie, X., & Sun, G. (2018). xDeepFM: Combining Explicit and Implicit Feature Interactions for Recommender Systems.
 Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery \& Data Mining, KDD 2018, London, UK, August 19-23, 2018.
 - Zeping Yu, Jianxun Lian, Ahmad Mahmoody, Gongshen Liu, Xing Xie.
 Adaptive User Modeling with Long and Short-Term Preferences for Personalized Recommendation.
 In Proceedings of the 28th International Joint Conferences on Artificial Intelligence, IJCAI’19, Pages 4213-4219.
 AAAI Press, 2019.
 - Wang-Cheng Kang, Julian McAuley (2018).
 Self-Attentive Sequential Recommendation.
 In Proceedings of IEEE International Conference on Data Mining (ICDM'18)

+## Statement of Work
+All of the team members were involved in the initial exploration of the datasets and the consideration of the recommendation system models to pursue in this study.
+Shiv and Zhipeng looked at several different Amazon reviews dataset categories (Video Games, Fashion, etc.) before choosing the Electronics dataset.
+Shiv and Reitesh also looked at the [Dressipi dataset](http://www.recsyschallenge.com/2022/) that was part of the ACM Conference Series on Recommender Systems 2022.
+We were successful in implementing the SLi-Rec model for this challenge.
+Shiv and Zhipeng worked on understanding matrix factorization, and the regression models.
+Shiv and Reitesh worked on understanding the sequential models.
+Shiv looked at the TensorFlow API and made the changes required to train all of the models.
+He worked on tuning the hyperparameters, added code to compute the NDCG@10, Hit@10 metrics, and output the top 10 recommendations for each model.
+Shiv and Zhipeng worked on the dashboard using Streamlit.